TeddyTessema/Disaster-Response-Project/README.md

 [](images/disaster-response-project1.png![image](https://user-images.githubusercontent.com/69160473/117585870-9afb2f00-b0c9-11eb-8e92-18eb7e960fd4.png)

-Project Components
+#### Project Parts

-There are three components you'll need to complete for this project.
+There are three things you will need to complete in this project.

-1. ETL Pipeline
+1. ETL pipe

-In a Python script, process_data.py, write a data cleaning pipeline that:
+In the Python text, process_data.py, write the data cleaner:

-Loads the messages and categories datasets
+Upload messages and data categories
-Merges the two datasets
+It combines two data sets
-Cleans the data
+Cleans data
-Stores it in a SQLite database
+Stores in SQLite database

-2. ML Pipeline
+2. ML pipeline

-In a Python script, train_classifier.py, write a machine learning pipeline that:
+Python script, train_classifier.py, write machine learning pipeline:

-Loads data from the SQLite database
+Uploading data from SQLite database
-Splits the dataset into training and test sets
+It divides the database into training and testing sets Creates text processing and pipeline learning
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+Trains also tuned model using GridSearchCV
-Outputs results on the test set
+Results results in a test set
-Exports the final model as a pickle file
+Exporting the last model as a dusty file

-3. Flask Web App
+3.Flask Web App

-We are providing much of the flask web app for you, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
-For this part, you'll need to:
+We offer you more with a flask web application, but feel free to add other features depending on your flask, html, css and JavaScript.
+In this section, you will need to:

-Modify file paths for database and model as needed
+Modify data file and model methods as needed
-Add data visualizations using Plotly in the web app.
-One example is provided for you Github and Code Quality
+Enter data visibility using Plotly in a web application.
+One example is given Github quality and code
-Your project will also be graded based on the following:
+Your project will also be categorized based on the following:

 Use of Git and Github
-Strong documentation
+Strong texts
-Clean and modular code
+Clean and standard code
-Follow the RUBRIC when you work on your project to assure you meet all of the necessary criteria for developing the pipelines and web app.
+Follow the RUBRIC when working on your project to make sure you meet all the necessary steps to improve plumbing and web application.